xphx/master-thesis/background/main.typ

 _Stroking_ on the other hand uses a different approach.
 Stroking a shape is analogously equivalent to using a marker with a specific color and width, and using it to trace the outline of the shape.
 In doing so, all of the outer parts of the shape will be painted in that color.
 The visual effect of this drawing mode can be observed in @dragon_stroked.

 == Fill rules <fill_rules>
-Another important problem to be aware of is the question of which parts of a shape is actually considered to be on the "inside" and thus should be colored.
+Another important problem to be aware of is the question of which parts of a shape are actually considered to be on the "inside" and thus should be colored.
 For simple shapes such as rectangles or circles, it is intuitively obvious which areas are inside of the shape.
 But when trying to analyze more complex, self-intersecting paths, just relying on intuition is not sufficient anymore.
 There is a need for a clear definition of "insideness" of a shape, such that it is always possible to unambiguously determine whether a point on the drawing area is inside of the shape or not.

 In order to do so, we first need to introduce the concept of _winding numbers_.
 Remember that our shapes are built using lines and curves, which always have a start and an end point.
 Consequently, each path has an inherent direction.
 This is illustrated in @star_outline, where we have the outline of a star as well as red arrows that indicate the direction of each line.
 In order to determine whether any arbitrary point, is inside of the shape, we keep track of a winding number counter (which is initially 0) and shoot an imaginary ray into any arbitrary direction.
 Every time that ray intersects a path of the shape, we check the direction in which path intersects our ray.
 We increase the winding number counter if the direction is left-to-right, and decrease it if it is right-to-left #cite(<svg1_spec>, supplement: [ch.
 11]).